Puneeth-n/epazote/README.md

-[runit](http://smarden.org/runit/) just to mention some, on most cases is just a matter of uploading code to the server, create a run script and you are all set, your code will start up and live forever, so far so good, but let's face it, "stuff happens" and here is where **Epazote** comes into action.
+[runit](http://smarden.org/runit/) just to mention some, on most cases is just a matter of uploading code to the server, create a run script and you are all set, your code will start up and live forever, so far so good, but let's face it, "stuff happens", suddenly the site or application can stop responding request, display unwanted content, etc. here is where **Epazote** comes into action.

 ## The problem to solve.
-Once your code/application is up and running, it can become idle and unresponsive, your supervisor will not notice this, since in most of the cases is just responsible for keeping your app process up and running no matter how it is behaving, therefore exist the need to monitor the status of the application and based on the responses take actions.
+Once your site/application is up and running, it can become idle and unresponsive, your supervisor will not notice this, since in most of the cases is just responsible for keeping your App process up and running no matter how it is behaving, therefore exist the need to monitor the status of the application and based on the responses take actions.